weecology/data-sharing-paper/data_sharing_ms.md

 By following these practices we can assure that the data collected in ecology and evolution can be used to its full potential to improve our understanding of biological systems.

 Acknowledgments
 ---------------
+Thanks to Karthik Ram for organizing this special section and inviting us to contribute.
-Thanks to Carly Strasser and Kara Woo for recommending references on Twitter.
+Carly Strasser and Kara Woo recommended important references via Twitter.
 The writing of this paper was supported by a CAREER grant from the U.S. National Science Foundation (DEB 0953694) to EPW.